giorgigordiashvili/telos-web/src/content/services/web-development.md

 ---
-title: 'Web Development'
+title: Web Development
-icon: '/images/ServicesCard/frontend.png'
+icon: /images/ServicesCard/frontend.png
-shortDescription: 'Modern web applications built with React, Next.js, and other cutting-edge technologies.'
+shortDescription: We design and develop scalable, high-performance web applications tailored to your business needs using Next.js.
+From dynamic dashboards to e-commerce platforms, our solutions are optimized for user experience.
 ---

 # Web Development Services